d-e-s-o/nitrocli/README.md

 $ source nitrocli.bash
 ```

-The generated completion script can be installed system-wide as usual
+The generated completion script (`bash` specific, in this case) can be
-and sourced through Bash initialization files, such as `~/.bashrc`.
+installed system-wide as usual and sourced through Bash initialization
+files, such as `~/.bashrc`.

+Completion scripts for other shells work in a similar manner.
+Please
+refer to the help text (`--help`) of the `shell-complete` program for
+the list of supported shells.

 Known Problems